edgarfinn/Learning-MySQL/4_Refining_Selections.md

 NB: Works equally for letters and nummbers

 Syntax:

 `SELECT column_name[s] FROM table_name ORDER BY column_name;`

 `SELECT column_name[s] FROM table_name ORDER BY column_name DESC;`

 `SELECT column_name[s] FROM table_name ORDER BY column_name ASC;`

-The `ORDER BY` column doesnt have to be present in the query:
+The column used in `ORDER BY` doesnt have to be present in the `SELECT` query:

 `SELECT column_a FROM table_name ORDER BY column_b`;